The 2021 First Step Summer program will be virtual. Applications are due May 21, 2021.

 Students in the program gain a deeper sense of commitment to pursue higher education, a strong network of diverse, college-bound friends, a sense of support and encouragement from St. Kate's staff, faculty and students, more perspective on college living, and ultimately, increased self-esteem about their capacity to apply to and thrive in college.

 - Work with 25 other fun and energetic young women, all of whom are striving to go to college.

 - Gain access to college professors and students who are willing to help you get to college.

 - Build a deeper sense of community and leadership skills with the help of team-building activities.

 - Attend a variety of workshops that are packed with invaluable information.
-Topics covered include: applying for financial aid, choosing a major/career, tips for taking the ACT exam, how to write a personal statement and college money/debt management
+Topics covered include: applying for financial aid, choosing a major/career, how to write a personal statement and college money/debt management.

 - Work with your peers in an environment designed to foster your skills and prepare you for college.